 How the Lydgate Family Came to Kauai

-Emily and Will Lydgate, owners of Lydgate Farm, are the great-great-grandchildren of William Ludgate who arrived in Hawaii as a young man, landing in 1865 in Honolulu harbor on the steam ship Egeria.
+Will Lydgate, owner of Lydgate Farms, is the great-great-grandchild of William Ludgate who arrived in Hawaii as a young man, landing in 1865 in Honolulu harbor on the steam ship Egeria.
 The spelling of the name was eventually changed to Lidgate, and then Lydgate to honor an older literary ancestor (spelling was much more fluid in those days).
-William was a millwright who founded the Hilo Iron Works and later joined with Theophilus H. Davies in the creation of Laupahoehoe sugar plantation and other sugar ventures on the Hamakua coast.
+William was an engineer and millwright who founded the Hilo Iron Works and later joined with Theophilus H. Davies in the creation of Laupahoehoe sugar plantation and other sugar ventures on the Hamakua coast.
 William’s oldest son John Mortimer (known as J.M.) was raised in Hilo and Pauuilo and moved to Kauai in the 1890’s where he became an important community figure.
 J.M. was congregational minister who preached in english at the Lihue United church and in Hawaiian at the Koloa Union church.
 J.M. was also a surveyor for the kingdom, and later territory of Hawaii.
 He also used his sugar background to great effect as managing director of McBryde sugar plantation on Kauai in the early 1900’s.
 He was instrumental in the creation of the Wainiha hydroelectric plant and surveyed the ‘powerline trail’.
 He was also a botanist and is survived by many endemic Hawaiian plants that bear the scientific name lydgatei.
 J.M. is most widely remembered today for Lydgate Beach park which was named in his honor after he passed for his work to preserve the heiau (traditional hawaiian places of worship) throughout Wailua.
 Lydgate is one of the most widely used family parks in the State of Hawaii, a fact which would surely make J.M. happy.